Disclaimer: Buffy and Harry Potter are not mine.

 "Indicated?
 Giles, what were his exact words?"

-Buffy nodded, a sly smile tugging at her lips.
+A sly smile tugged at Buffy's lips.
 "But he didn't say that Willow and Xander couldn't go?"

 Giles' mouth formed a thin, straight line.
 "He did not expressly state as much, no."